waynehoggett/AzureHackathons/2 - GitOps with Azure DevOps and GitHub/Challenges/Azure/1.4/readme.md

 ## Before you begin

 * Check out the detailed setup guide [here](/Setup/readme.md)
-* Every challenge is dependant on the previous challenges, make sure you work through them in order
+* Every challenge is dependent on the previous challenges, make sure you work through them in order
 * Don't leave your team mates behind!
 See if anyone else needs a hand before you start a new challenge

 ## Overview

-Your <TODO> challenge is to <TODO>, once you have finished this challenge you will have an understanding of:
+Your challenge is to merge your changes into the main (production) branch.
+Once you have finished this challenge you will have an understanding of:
+* Pull requests
-*
+* Code review

 ## Objectives

-1. Author a bicep template that takes a `yourName`  parameter and outputs that name with a friendly welcome message
+1. Navigate to the

     <details>
     <summary>💡 Tips and Tricks</summary>